 on the heals of

-WEEK-TV announcing its capability to broadcast NBC network color
+WEEK-TV announcing its capability to broadcast CBS network color

 programs locally in color, WTVH-TV would pull the rug out from under